nedbat/coveragepy/doc/howitworks.rst

   have run.

-* **Reporting**: Coverage.py combines the results of execution and analysis to produce a coverage number and an indication of missing execution.
+* **Reporting**: Coverage.py combines the results of execution and analysis to produce coverage statistics and a report of missing execution.

 The execution phase is handled by the ``coverage run`` command.
 The analysis and reporting phases are handled by the reporting commands like ``coverage report`` or ``coverage html``.

-As a short-hand, I say that coverage.py measures what lines were executed.
-But it collects more information than that.
+As a short-hand, I say that coverage.py measures what lines were executed, but it collects more information than that.
 It can measure what branches were taken, and if you have contexts enabled, for each line or branch, it will also measure what contexts they were executed in.